showell-labs/react-native-fs-fork/README.md

 ### `write(filepath: string, contents: string, position?: number, encoding?: string): Promise<void>`

 Write the `contents` to `filepath` at the given random access position.
 When `position` is `undefined` or `-1` the contents is appended to the end of the file. `encoding` can be one of `utf8` (default), `ascii`, `base64`.

-### `copyFileRes(filename: string, destPath: string): Promise<void>`

-Copies the file named `filename` in the Android app's res folder and copies it to the given `destPath ` path. `res/drawable` is used as the source parent folder for image files, `res/raw` for everything else.

-Note: Android only.
-Will overwrite destPath if it already exists.

 ### (iOS only) `copyAssetsFileIOS(imageUri: string, destPath: string, width: number, height: number, scale?: number, compression?: number, resizeMode?: string): Promise<string>`